freebsd/freebsd-quarterly/2019q4/core.md

   https://wiki.freebsd.org/SummerOfCode2019Projects

-- Adam Weinberger (admaw) was added to conduct@.
+- Adam Weinberger (adamw) was added to conduct@.
 Adam has demonstrated competence, understanding, and fairness in personal matters.

 - Li-Wen Hsu (lwhsu) contacted Core after receiving a report from concerned